MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 - For hosted machines and hosted machine groups
 - To run desktop flows (RPA) in unattended mode that can be applied to a local, remote desktop, or other virtualized environment

-### When five flows are purchased as part of the per flow pack, do I have to assign them all to the same environment?

-No, these licenses can be assigned to different environments.

 ### Can Microsoft 365 customers create solution-aware flows and child flows?

 Yes.
 Microsoft 365 customers can create solution-aware flows if the environment in which they create the solution-aware flow has a Dataverse database attached to it.
 The default environment gets a Dataverse database by default.
 The admin must attach a Dataverse instance to non-default environments.
 Admins need at least a 1 GB tenant level Dataverse database capacity available to create a new environment.

 The first subscription of Power Apps, Power Automate, Power Virtual Agents, Dynamics 365 Sales, Customer Service, and Field Service adds a one-time default capacity limit of 10 GB for the tenant.
 When you add subscriptions to the tenant, additional Dataverse capacity may accrue to the tenant.
-For example, if a new customer purchases a Power Automate per user plan, the tenant receives 10 GB of default Dataverse database capacity.
-And if the tenant buys 10 Power Automate per user licenses, the tenant gets 10.5 GB (10 GB plus 10 times 50 MB).
+For example, if a new customer purchases a Power Automate premium plan, the tenant receives 10 GB of default Dataverse database capacity.
+And if the tenant buys 10 Power Automate premium licenses, the tenant gets 10.5 GB (10 GB plus 10 times 50 MB).

 ### I use multiple user connections in my premium flow.
 Which user needs a premium license to run the flow?

 Connections are independent from license checks.
-You can have multiple user connections in a flow, but the flow always runs in the context of primary owner/run-only user/per flow/process license.
+You can have multiple user connections in a flow, but the flow always runs in the context of primary owner/run-only user/process license.

 ### The owner of a flow left the organization.
 How can we ensure it works without interruptions?

 If the flow is a solution-aware flow, you can [change the owner](/power-automate/change-cloud-flow-owner) in Power Automate, or use [Power Automate Web API](/power-automate/web-api#update-a-cloud-flow) to ensure the flow works without interruptions.
 If the flow is a non-solution-aware flow, any co-owners can add it to a solution and then change the owner.
-If not, assign a process/per flow license to the flow to ensure it continues to run.
+If not, assign a process license to the flow to ensure it continues to run.
 Alternatively, any co-owners of the flow can export and import the flow.
 When imported, the flow will be a new flow, and the co-owner now becomes the owner of the flow.
 The flow uses the license of the new owner.

 The flow will be downgraded to lower performance and all flow owners will be notified and the flow will be turned off in 14 days if no action is taken.